Kia ora. I’m Pip.

 Roles & Experience

-A quick summary of some of the roles I’ve held: I’ve been working at Ashoka since 2016 - I started leading the UK office, then managed the team that selects Ashoka Fellows across Europe, before setting up the global Planet & Climate team where I still hold an advisory role.
-Until recently, I was Principal Advisor on Climate Action at Wellington City Council.
-I founded a youth leadership social enterprise in South Africa, enke: Make Your Mark, which is still impacting thousands of people across the country today.
+A quick summary of some of the roles I held prior to this (in roughly chronological order): I founded a youth leadership social enterprise in South Africa, enke: Make Your Mark, which is still impacting thousands of people across the country today.
 I dabbled in social finance while working at the Bertha Centre for Social Impact at the University of Cape Town’s Graduate School of Business, designing a $20M fund, which made me curious about our economic systems more broadly and ultimately led to doing an MBA at Oxford University’s Saïd Business School with a Skoll Scholarship.
+I worked at Ashoka for eight years - initially leading the UK office, then I managed the team that selects Ashoka Fellows across Europe, before setting up the global Planet & Climate team.
+When I first moved to New Zealand, I spent two years as Principal Advisor on Climate Action at Wellington City Council.

 You can see more detail about my past experience on my LinkedIN profile.